gggraph/Genesis/README.md

 ## Write Decentralized Applications

-Now, we will going to technical material.
+Now, we will going to technical materials.
 The Genesis Blockchain treat actually with three types of transaction.
 First one is **DFT** (Default Transaction), which is a basic exchange of valuable data between two wallets.
 Second is called **CST** (Contract Submission Transaction), this transaction contains a series of instructions for the Genesis Virtual Machine.
 A CST has a generic header transaction data (see TX header structure table) but its specific data is a number of entries pointing to memory address and a long list of bytecode.
 When a CST is validated inside a block, its whole list of instructions can be called by the following type of transaction during the whole blockchain lifetime by any user:
-A **CRT** ( Contract Request Transaction ) is a transaction that run a smartcontract code at specific offset.
+A **CRT** ( Contract Request Transaction ).
+CRT is a transaction that run a smartcontract code at specific offset.
 Technically, it will load the compiled smart contract, push some data to the virtual machine stack if necessary, then perform a jump at a given memory address.
 Just thinking, CRT fit x86 calling conventions.

 To both write CRT and CST for the Genesis Blockchain, run GenesisExplorer.exe (which can be downloaded at /src/build).
 It looks like this: